 “I’m hungry,” Blynn said, plopping onto the floor.
 “Can we stop for lunch?”

 Terra’s smile faded.
 “We should keep going.
 I—I really want to get out of here.”

 “I hate to say it,” Hyren said, “but Blynn’s right.
 We need to keep up our energy and pace ourselves.
 Trust me,” he said again to a rather anxious-looking Terra.
 “I’m an old pro at this.
 I know what will work here.”

 “Okay,” she said quietly, sitting down next to her Neopet.
 Hyren felt like he had to make it up to her somehow, but he didn’t quite know how.

-Terra finished eating before Blynn, and the human girl puttered around the hallway, carefully staying within the circumference of the lantern light.
+Terra finished eating before Blynn, and the human girl puttered around the hallway, staying within the circumference of the lantern light.
 “There’s a door here,” she said, feeling the wall nearby.

 She placed her hand on a tall slab of wood carved with images of Neopets in battling poses.
-The girl pulled its rusted handle and it creaked aside, sending dust sifting out of the doorway where it had lain undisturbed for centuries.
+The girl pulled its rusted handle and it creaked aside, sending dust sifting out of the doorway where it had lay undisturbed for centuries.
 Hyren grabbed the lantern and jumped up, not wanting her to meet with any nasty surprises on the other side.